BevisChou/Character-Recognition-via-Neural-Network/README.md

 ### Getting Started

-At the Octave/MATLAB command line, type *main* to run the codes.
+At the Octave/MATLAB command line, type *example* to run the codes.

 ### Explore

-In the process you would be asked to type in a few parameters.
 You could try out different sets of parameters to see how the results differ.
-In later parts of the process, the effects of the parameters would be shown in multiple graphs.
+You could also add your own hand-written characters to corresponding folders.
+Please note that the number of images of each character should be approximately the same, and you're encouraged to add as many images as possible.

-You could also add your own hand-written digits to corresponding folders.
-Please note that the number of images of each digit should be approximately the same, and you're encouraged to add as many images as possible.
+Please note that some parameters are interconnected.
+For example, the first element in *layerSizes* should be equal to the product of the two elements in *compressSize*, and the last element in *layerSizes* should be equal to *labelsSize*.

 ### Warning